• Skip to primary navigation

 • 1 cup whole urad dal You can use whole black urad dal too

-• 6 tbsp chana dal
+• 6 tablespoon chana dal

 • 20 nos kashmiri red chillies